cbirdsong/birdsong.dev/pages/resume.md

 <summary>Older Work</summary>

-<p><small>Some of these probably aren't up to my modern standard.
-They also often use Typekit fonts, which do not work on archive.org.</small></p>
+<p>Some of these probably aren't up to my modern standard.
+They also often use Typekit fonts, which do not work on archive.org.</p>

 <ul>
 {%- for item in work.old %}